1.2. Linear and Quadratic Discriminant Analysis¶

 below).
 The dimension of the output is necessarily less than the number of

-classes, so this is a in general a rather strong dimensionality reduction, and
+classes, so this is, in general, a rather strong dimensionality reduction, and

 This is implemented in